learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

 ### Local Variables

-It is important to note that both `require` and `require_relative` will not load local variables &mdash; _only_ methods, modules, and classes.
+It is important to note that both `require` and `require_relative` will not load local variables — _only_ methods, modules, and classes.

 ## Conclusion